Many websites rely on gatekeepers like Google and Facebook for traffic. They have no regular audience.

 You want to make your message heard by as many people as possible or by as relevant people as possible.

 It’s not just about randomly sharing things.
 You have to popularize actual ideas, people and things.
+Then the word might get spread by itself.

 You can be popular in general but you can also be popular locally or in a niche.
 Think a celebrity vs a local restaurant vs an expert in dog training.
 Each one of them are popular differently.